citrix/workspace-linux-oem-guide/docs/reference-information.md

 ## Library files

-You can disable specific functionality from Citrix Receiver for Linux by removing the appropriate shared library file (.dll or .so file) from a client installation.
+You can disable specific functionality from Citrix Workspace app for Linux by removing the appropriate shared library file (.dll or .so file) from a client installation.
 The following table describes these libraries.

 | File | Location | Description |
 |---|---|---|